24 Nov Stuffy nose? The culprit could be your hormones

 Want relief from nose congestion?

-If you’re annoyed swollen nasal passages during the day or are finding that it’s more difficult to get good sleep because a blocked-up schnoz makes it difficult to breathe at night, consider trying a natural remedy before resorting to drugstore decongestants, which can come with a bunch of unpleasant side effects, such as dizziness, drowsiness and nausea.
+If you’re annoyed by swollen nasal passages during the day or are finding that it’s more difficult to get good sleep because a blocked-up schnoz makes it difficult to breathe at night, consider trying a natural remedy before resorting to drugstore decongestants, which can come with a bunch of unpleasant side effects, such as dizziness, drowsiness and nausea.

 One easy option: Flush your nasal passages with a neti pot or nasal irrigator–which you can find at drugstores and health food stores–one to two times per day.
 You use it with a mild salt water solution that comes from a pre-packaged saline rinse.
 You can also make your own solution by combining about 1/4 teaspoon of non-iodized salt (not regular iodized table salt) and a pinch or two of baking soda with about one cup of distilled water (never use tap water since it can contain harmful bacteria).
 The flushing gently reduces inflammation and washes out nose-clogging mucus, helping you breathe more easily.